Bigg Boss Malayalam: Mohanlal Begins The Show In Style And Here Is The Complete List Of Contestants

 Anoop Chandran

-Anoop Chandran is a well-known character actor of Malayalam films, who is well-known for his roles in movies like Classmates, Vinodayathra, Rasathanthram and many other popular movies.
+Anoop Chandran is a character actor of Malayalam films, known for his roles in movies like Classmates, Vinodayathra, Rasathanthram and many other popular movies.

 Pearle Maaney